 In essence, CCPA grants four types of rights to consumers: the right to know what personal information is used, the right to delete their personal information, the right to opt-out of the sales of their personal information, and the right to non-discrimination when they exercise the three rights above (California Department of Justice 2018).
 CCPA also imposes stringent requirements for qualified businesses.
 Besides timely responses to consumer requests, businesses must also notify consumers when they collect personal data, disclose how they calculate the value of personal data, and maintain a record of compliance for at least 24 months (California Department of Justice 2018).
 The concerns towards CCPA mainly include the broader definitions of key terms and consumers’ ability to take full advantage of CCPA, among other unintended consequences that arise during implementation.

 CCPA’s definition of “personal information contains ambiguous terms that may create inequality between companies of different practice areas and varying technical resources.
 CCPA defines personal information as information that can be “reasonably” linked to a particular consumer or household.
 However, companies often find it challenging to ascertain if the information they collected can reasonably identify individual consumers.
 Even after they remove personal identifiers like name, bank account, and user ID from the data collected, it is still possible to re-identify personal information through a combination of quasi-personal identifiers.
-Harvard University Professor Latanya Sweetney conducted a study that shows that the combination of gender, birth dates, and postal codes is sufficient to identify 87% of individuals in the United States (Sweetney 2000).
+Harvard University Professor Latanya Sweetney conducted a study that shows that the combination of gender, birth dates, and postal codes is sufficient to identify 87 percent of individuals in the United States (Sweetney 2000).
 These three attributes are readily available in public records.

 Companies in industries like healthcare may have a particularly difficult time determining if the information they collected can be reasonably linked to consumers, as there are many ways to cross-reference their seemingly anonymous data with public records and uncover personal information about consumers.
 Concededly, the privacy challenges brought by quasi-identifiers are not impossible to conquer.
 For example, by modifying the original data, statistical techniques like k-anonymization can make multiple consumers share the same combination of quasi-identifiers, thereby increasing the difficulty to uncover consumers’ private information.
 However, companies in the traditional industries may not have the resources to have statisticians look at their datasets one by one, enumerate ways their datasets can be used to identify consumers, and design statistical techniques to forestall such risks.
 Moreover, companies can lose the most original data when they employ such statistical techniques to mitigate privacy concerns.